-4.2 EXECUTIVE SUMMARY INCLUDING EDC DEFINITION
+4.2 PART 1 - EXECUTIVE SUMMARY INCLUDING EDC DEFINITION

-The quantity surveyor's EDC Report shall include:
+The quantity surveyor's EDC Report Part 1 shall include:

 - a.
-A title that clearly indicates the report is an objective calculation of the EDC of the identified development proposal. - A summary of the calculation of EDC, using PS-24-002 Changes to how development costs are calculated for planning purposes (The Planning Circular). - c.
+A statement that clearly indicates the report is an objective calculation of the EDC of the identified development proposal. - The total value of EDC, using PS-24-002 Changes to how development costs are calculated for planning purposes (The Planning Circular). - c.
 A statement certifying that the calculation is accurate and addresses all stages and activities in the identified development proposal, at the date of lodgement of the Environmental Impact Statement (EIS). - d.
 An extract of the EDC definition.